-An Investigation about alternatives to a representative or parliamentary democracy is reasonable if these demonstrate weaknesses.
-In many countries this is assumed to be the case.
-The Newspaper „die Welt“ for instance diagnosed in 2008 that „it looks bad for democracies“ If one believes the outcome of a current survey on the behalf of ARD and WELT ONLINE, 57% of German citizens are less or not satisfied with the democratic system.
+An investigation into alternatives to a representative or parliamentary democracy is reasonable if these demonstrate weaknesses.
+In many countries, this is assumed to be the case.
+The German newspaper die Welt noted in 2008 that “it [the future] looks bad for democracies,“ particularly if one believes the outcome of a current survey on the behalf of ARD and WELT ONLINE, 57% of German citizens are less or not satisfied with the current democratic system.

-Twenty nine US states use a system of voting in open or blanket primaries.
-The voters of a state, regardless of their party affiliation, can participate in one of the party’s primary in the open or in both parties’ primaries in the blanket primaries.
-In my opinion this system nevertheless includes the risk of disfiguring the actual will of the people as their intentions are not always to vote the candidate they assume to be the most competent.
-Democrats can for instance legally vote at a Republican primary and choose the most unpopular candidate in order to decrease the overall popularity of the opposed party.
+Twenty-nine US states use a system of voting in open or blanket primaries.
+The voters in a state, regardless of their party affiliation, can participate in one of the party’s primary elections in the open or in both parties’ primary elections in the blanket primaries.
+In my opinion, this system risks the disfigurement of the actual will of the people, as some people do not always to vote for the candidate they assume will be the most competent or vote for their own party.
 Closed primaries can avoid this phenomenon by allowing only voters who have declared an affiliation to a party to participate in the party’s primary.
-This declaration can be done as the voter enters the polling office with a statement that he has voted for the party at the last election.
-In this case the primary is limited as an instrument of direct democracy as the allowance of participation is limited to the supporters of the party
+In this case, the primary is limited as an instrument of direct democracy, as the allowance of participation is limited to the supporters of the party

-Lawrence Lessing suggests that the influence of primaries overall is limited as the candidates are rather dependent on the support of the funders who finance the campaign than the people who vote in a primary.
-Instead it is argued that they are more dependent on representing the opinion of the 132 Americans who donate 60 percent of all donations than the whole of the American population.
-With the help of private donations a candidate has broader possibilities of advertisement and reaches more people to vote for him.
-The candidate’s agenda is therefore more determined to represent the needs of a private funder instead of the average citizen.
+Lawrence Lessing suggests that the influence of the primaries overall is limited, because the candidates are more dependent on the support of the funders who finance the campaign, rather than the people who vote in a primary.
+As a result, it is argued that the candidates are almost obligated to represent the opinion of the 132 Americans who make up 60 percent of all their donations, rather than the entire American population.
+With the help of private donations, a candidate has broader possibilities for advertisements and, thus, reaches more people with a petition to vote for him.
+The candidate’s agenda is, therefore, more determined to represent the needs of a private funder, instead of the average citizen.

-Primaries can be an effective tool of direct democracy if the closed primary method is employed.
-In an open or blanket primary the voter is promoted to represent a dishonest representation of his opinion.
-Nevertheless the primaries significance is undermined in the whole if Lessings assumption is true that the private funders of candidates play a more significant role on the outcome of the selection of the candidate.
-Therefore the primary would become obsolete and an insufficient tool of direct democracy in a representative structure.
+Primaries can be an effective tool of direct democracy, if the closed primary method is employed.
+In an open or blanket primary, the voter is encouraged to exemplify a dishonest representation of his opinion.
+Nevertheless, the significance of the primaries is undermined as a whole, provided that Lessings assumption is true that the private funders of candidates play a more significant role on the outcome of the selection of the candidate.
+Therefore, the primary would become obsolete and an insufficient tool of direct democracy in a representative structure.